-In the second quarter of 2015, the Company renewed its Normal Course Issuer Bid ("NCIB") to purchase up to 21,931,288 common shares on the TSX or through alternative trading systems, representing approximately ten percent of the public float of common shares as of the date on which the Company renewed its NCIB.
+In the second quarter of 2016, the Company renewed its Normal Course Issuer Bid ("NCIB") to purchase up to 21,401,867 common shares on the TSX or through alternative trading systems, representing approximately ten percent of the public float of common shares as of the date on which the Company renewed its NCIB.
 In accordance with the rules and by-laws of the TSX, the Company may purchase its common shares at the market price of such shares.

-In the fourth quarter of 2015, the Ontario Securities Commission issued two issuer bid exemption orders (the "OSC Orders") permitting the Company to make private agreement purchases of its common shares from two third party sellers.
-Any purchases made under the OSC Orders will be at a discount to the prevailing market price on the TSX at the time of the purchase, must occur prior to the expiry of the NCIB on April 27, 2016, and must otherwise comply with the terms of the OSC Orders.
-The Company purchased for cancellation by private agreement 2,920,000 shares during the year.
+In 2016, the Ontario Securities Commission issued issuer bid exemption orders (the "OSC Orders") permitting the Company to make private agreement purchases of its common shares from third party sellers.
+Purchases made under the OSC Orders were at a discount to the prevailing market price on the TSX at the time of the purchase.
+The Company purchased for cancellation by private agreement 6,462,000 shares during 2016.